wp-plugins/flashnews-fading-effect-pearlbells/readme.txt

 === Plugin Name ===
 Contributors: lizeipe
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=W884YAWEDPA9U
-Tags: Flash News,Fade in/out news,Display news,News announcement
+Tags: Flash News,Fade in/out news,Display custom post,post slideshow,content slideshow ,
 Requires at least: 2.0.2
 Tested up to: 4.3
 Stable tag: 4.3

-This plugin help to display flash news in your webpage /post as a loop .
+This plugin help to display post types and custom content in your webpage /post as a loop .You can also display the post based on the categories.

 == Description ==

-Do you want to display flash news concisely in your webpage and link it to the main page?
-This plugin helps to display flash news in your Wordpress website.
+Do you want to display flash news or post in your webpage and link it to the main page or any external links?
+This plugin helps to display flash news or custom post types in your Wordpress website as a slideshow.
- You can link your news to the different webpages using the `read more` link button.You can display as many news as you want as a loop.
+You can link your news to the different webpages using the `read more` link .You can display as many news as you want as a loop.
 It is possible to customise the look and feel of the flash news area from the backend administrator area.

 Live Demo - <a href="http://pearlbells.co.uk/flash-news-fade-inout-pearlbells/">Click here</a>